ThomasRahm/CuraEngine/README.md

 </details>

+# Code

+The code is in a seperate branch found [here](https://github.com/ThomasRahm/CuraEngine/tree/tree_support_2).
+The readme is in a sperate branch to exclude it from the correspoding [pull request](https://github.com/Ultimaker/CuraEngine/pull/1880).

 ## Currently known limitations:
 - If custom angles are set for the infill the result may not be what the end-user expects.
 - Enforce Initial Layer Diameter may cause an effectively higher Branch Density.
 When tips are multiple mm large, placing one tip ever few cm seems counter productive.